-In 1853, Elizabeth returned to New York, where, along with her sister Emily, she set up the New York Infirmary for Indigent Women and Children (indigent means extremely poor), which also trained nurses.
+In 1851, Elizabeth returned to New York, where, along with her sister Emily, she set up the New York Infirmary for Indigent Women and Children (indigent means extremely poor), which also trained nurses.
 In 1859, she became the first woman to have her name on the Medical Register of the General Medical Council, a record of all the people who have practised medicine in Britain.
 During the American Civil War (1861–65), Elizabeth and her sisters helped with nursing efforts.
-In 1869, Elizabeth returned to Britain where she founded the London School of Medicine for Women.
+In 1869, Elizabeth returned to Britain where, in 1874, she founded the London School of Medicine for Women.

 Edith Cavell (1865–1915) was an English nurse who, during World War I, cared for wounded soldiers of both sides.
 Based at a Red Cross hospital in Belgium, Edith became involved in secretly helping Allied (French, British and Belgian) soldiers to escape to the Netherlands, which was a neutral country.
 She sheltered the soldiers until they could make their way to safety, led by guides organized by a Belgian architect named Philippe Baucq.
 It was dangerous work, and in August 1915 an informer betrayed them.
 By that time Edith had helped about 200 soldiers to escape from German-occupied Belgium.
 She and Baucq were arrested and shot by the Germans.
 Her execution caused outrage, and she became a heroine for the Allies.